swkarimi/swkarimi/README.md

 ## Hi, I am Mohammad Karimi

-I have been a **frontend developer** for two years.<br />
-My professional career focuses on JavaScript, and Typescript.<br />
-I have quite good experience with React, Next.js and TailwindCss.<br />
-I am passionate about learning.<br />
-I am curious, enjoy from solving problems and math.<br />
-I like psychology and teaching too.
+I am an enthusiastic frontend developer with a passion for my work.
+I possess quite experience in Javascript, Typescript, React, and Next.js.
+Additionally, I have a natural curiosity and a deep enjoyment of problem-solving and mathematics.
+Alongside these technical interests, I also have a keen interest in psychology and teaching.

 ### Skills